bradleecrockett/Animations/README.md

   // TODO 1 call the image() function to display the character image.
   // image(source, x, y)

-  // TODO 2 Adjust the size to display as  d stands for destination
+  // TODO 2 Adjust the size to display as 64x64 pixels
-  // (where it will be on the canvas).
   // Make the image display as 64x64 pixels
   // image(source, dX, dY, dW, dH)